Free Ground Shipping Over $100

 Prioritizing Chick Health Through Nutrition

-A healthy chick diet hinges on prioritizing nutrient-rich starter feed while using treats to complement—not replace—their core nutrition.
-Starter feed is scientifically formulated to deliver precise levels of protein, vitamins, and minerals critical for muscle development, immune health, and skeletal strength.
-Overloading on treats can disrupt this balance, leading to deficiencies or uneven growth.
-However, reserving 10% of their diet for treats adds diversity, engages their natural foraging instincts, and introduces extra nutrients like calcium or antioxidants.
+A healthy chick diet hinges on providing nutrient stacked starter feed while using treats to complement—not replace—the core of their nutrition.
+Starter feed is actually formulated to deliver a precise level of protein, vitamins, and minerals that are crucial for muscle development, immune health, and bone strength.
+However, remember that overloading on treats can disrupt that balance, and can lead to deficiencies or uneven growth for your chicken.
+However, if you reserve 10% of their diet for treats, it adds diversity, helps to engage their natural foraging instincts, and gives them extra nutrients like calcium and antioxidants.

 • 90% Starter Feed: Ensures consistent, balanced growth.